Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 ```
 **done using set_credentials.sh don't have to do again.**

-15. Login to your VM via ssh / Remote-SSH and go to the terraform dir.
+15. Login to your VM via ssh / Remote-SSH

+15. Run `conda activate base` then do `pip intall requirements.txt`

+16. go to the terraform dir.

 Run
 terraform init